Moon Witch, Spider King: Part 2: A Girl Is A Hunted Animal

-Part 3 Moon Witch
+Part 3: Moon Witch

-In a narrative jump forward, Sogolon now lives in the Sunk City a vast jungle, foraging and living among the monkeys and animals of the jungle.
-Sogolon does not recall her previous life, and she becomes a vengeful hunter of men who abuse women, known far and wide as Witch of the Silver Moon, or Moon Witch, using her wind (no wind), combat skills, and poisons and tricks.
-Sogolon lives in the Sunk City for over 170 years, and her rage and magic are so strong that "time does not touch her", and she does not age.
-Eventually, Sogolon is tricked into meeting Popele of the Bunshi, a minor water spirit, and Nsaka Ne Vampi, Sogolon's great-great-granddaughter.
+The narrative jumps forward more than one hundred years.
+Sogolon now lives in the Sunk City, foraging and living among the monkeys and animals of the jungle.
+Sogolon does not recall her previous life, and she becomes a vengeful hunter of men who abuse women.
+She becomes known as the Moon Witch.
+Sogolon meets Bunshi, a minor water spirit, and Nsaka Ne Vampi, her own great-great-granddaughter.
 They try to convert Sogolon to their cause and reveal her past to her.

-In flashback, told as a narrative story to Sogolon, Popele and Nsaka tell Sogolon that she abandoned Keme and her family centuries ago when she heard that the Aesi was alive in the South.
+Bunshi and Nsaka narrate Sogolon's story to her.
+Sogolon abandoned Keme and her remaining family when she learned that the Aesi was alive in the South.
 When the Aesi dies, he is reborn as an ordinary boy 8 years later, and when he turns 12, he becomes reincarnated as the Aesi once more.
-Sogolon learned he was about to come of age in Omororo in the South, and journeyed to stop him once and for all by murdering the child before he became the Aesi.
+Sogolon learned he was about to come of age in Omororo and hoped to stop him by murdering the child before he became the Aesi.
 Sogolon failed, and her memory was wiped from her, leading her to become the Moon Witch in the Sunk City.
-Other Bunshi helped to save the Aesi, and Sogolon does not trust Popele because of this.
-The Aesi rejoined the royal household of the North, and the Northern kings have become more and more corrupt under the continued influence of the Aesi over centuries.
-Popele and Nsaka convinced Sogolon to join them to restore the true king to the North through the King Sister, who has been banished to Mantha much like Emini and other King Sisters before her.
-Sogolon is only convinced due to her desire for revenge over her lost life.
+Other water spirits helped to save the Aesi; Sogolon does not trust Bunshi because of this.
+The Aesi rejoined the royal household of the North.
+Bunshi and Nsaka convince Sogolon to join them to restore the true line of Northern kings.
+Sogolon is not a true believer, but agrees to join them due to her hatred of the Aesi.